-Keeping schools and early childhood care and education services open during the COVID-19 emergency is a Government priority in line with public health advice.
-You can read more about the Government’s plan for living with COVID-19.
+Keeping schools and early childhood care and education services open during COVID-19 is a Government priority in line with public health advice.
+You can read more about the Government’s Plan for living with COVID-19.

 Your child should not attend school if they are displaying any symptoms of COVID-19.

 Students at school must keep their physical distance from one another outside of the classroom and work within the classroom in designated groupings or ‘bubbles’.

 - Enhanced cleaning regimes